nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_mesh.md

 ## Overview ##

-The Transfer of Care documents should be sent using ITK over MESH [see](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/mesh.html) for further information.
+The Transfer of Care documents should be sent using [ITK over MESH](https://developer.nhs.uk/apis/itk3messagedistribution-2-8-0/mesh.html) for further information.

 ## Use of GP look up on MESH ##